 Young athletes are physically developing, from early childhood to late adolescence.
-This means they have different capabilities for, and adaptations to, exercise and for this reason, young athlete training programs should not be just scaled down versions of adult training programs.
+This means they have different capabilities for and adaptations to exercise, and for this reason, young athlete training programs should not be scaled-down versions of adult training programs.

-This usually occurs between the ages of 13 and 15 for girls, and 14 and 17 for boys.
-The typical pattern of rate of growth for boys and girls from birth through adolescence is shown in the figure "Growth Rates for Boys & Girls" (Rieser 2002).
-This growth rate is an important factor in the Long Term Athlete Development (LTAD) of a child.
+This usually occurs between 12 and 15 for girls,and 14 and 17 for boys.
+The typical pattern of the rate of growth for boys and girls from birth through adolescence is shown in the figure "Growth Rates for Boys & Girls" (Rieser 2002).
+This growth rate is an essential factor in a child's Long-Term Athlete Development (LTAD).

 Muscle mass increases steadily until puberty, at which point boys show faster muscle growth.

 The hormonal changes at puberty also affect body composition in terms of fat.